Fraser's dolphin: Taxonomy

-Lagenodelphis hosei is species of the delphinid family, distinguished from other dolphins as a monotypic genus, Lagenodelphis.
+Lagenodelphis hosei is a species of the delphinid family, distinguished from other dolphins as a monotypic genus, Lagenodelphis.

 In 1895, Charles E. Hose found a skull on a beach in Sarawak, Borneo.
 He donated it to the British Museum.
 The skull remained unstudied until 1956 when Francis Fraser examined it and concluded that it was similar to species in both the genera Lagenorhynchus and Delphinus but not the same as either.
 A new genus was created by simply merging these two names together.
 The specific name is given in Hose's honour.

 It wasn't until 1971 that the whole body of a Fraser's dolphin, as it was by then becoming known, was discovered.
-At that time washed-up specimens were found on Cocos Island in the eastern Pacific, in South Australia and in South Africa.
+At that time, washed-up specimens were found on Cocos Island in the eastern Pacific, in South Australia and in South Africa.

 Description

 Fraser's dolphins are about 1 m long and 20 kg weight at birth, growing to 2.75 m and 200 kg by adulthood.
 They have a stocky build, a small fin in relation to the size of the body, as well as conspicuously small flippers.

 The dorsal fin and beak are also shorter than other species of dolphin.
 The upper side is a gray-blue to gray-brown.
 A dirty cream-colored line runs along the flanks from the beak, above the eye, to the anus.
 There is a dark stripe under this line.
 The belly and throat are usually white, sometimes tinged pink.
 The lack of a prominent beak is a distinguishing characteristic of this dolphin.
 From a distance, however, it may be confused with the striped dolphin, which has a similar coloration and is found in the same regions.

 Fraser's dolphins swim quickly in large, tightly-packed groups, numbering anywhere from 100 to 1,000 in number.
 Often porpoising, the groups chop up the water tremendously.
 The sight of seeing a large group fleeing from a fishing vessel has been reported as "very dramatic".

 It is also unique in having the smallest genitalia of any open sea dolphin.

 The species feeds on pelagic fish, squid and shrimp found some distance below the surface of the water (200 m to 500 m).
 Virtually no sunlight penetrates this depth, so feeding is carried out using echolocation alone.